-Page Phillips brings two decades of public policy and political experience from the Pacific Northwest and around the country.
+Page Phillips Stickler brings over two decades of public policy and political experience from the Pacific Northwest and around the country.
 She is highly skilled at working with federal agencies and has focused her career on complex issues such as large-scale transportation projects, dredging in the Columbia River and the future of Mt.
 St. Helens.

 Page has worked for elected officials in both Washington and Oregon, including the state offices of U.S. Senator Patty Murray, Congressman Brian Baird, and as a congressional aid for Congresswoman Elizabeth Furse in Washington, D.C.
 She has led her own consulting practice, has worked political campaigns in Oregon, California and Colorado, and served as the Washington State Director for the Columbia River Crossing Coalition.